Ryan Pace

-Ryan Pace (born February 17, 1977) is an American sports executive in the National Football League (NFL).
+Ryan Pace (born February 17, 1977) is an American sports executive in the National Football League (NFL) who is the vice president of football operations for the Atlanta Falcons.
 He served as the general manager of the Chicago Bears from 2015 to 2021.
 Before that, he worked in the New Orleans Saints' front office for 14 years.

 College career

 Pace played linebacker at Edward S. Marcus High School before committing to Eastern Illinois in 1995; he had also received offers from Illinois State, North Texas, Texas State, and Western Illinois.
 EIU offensive line coach and recruiting coordinator Clancy Barone praised Pace for his speed and athleticism, saying he "showed good toughness on film."

 At EIU, he converted to defensive end and played for the Panthers from 1996 to 1999.

 Professional career

 After not gaining any opportunities as a player, Pace was hired by the New Orleans Saints in 2001 as a coaching intern.
 Six years later, Pace became the director of pro personnel, and in 2013, became the director of player personnel.
-Pace was an executive in New Orleans during the team’s most successful stretch in franchise history which included 5 playoff appearances, 2 NFC Championship Appearances and a Super Bowl Win.
+Pace was an executive in New Orleans during the team's most successful stretch in franchise history which included five playoff appearances, two NFC Championship appearances and winning Super Bowl XLIV.

 In 2015, Pace was offered an interview for the general manager position by the New York Jets, but declined.
 He was later interviewed by the Chicago Bears for the general manager position on January 7, and was hired the next day.
 At 37 years of age at the time of his hiring, Pace was the youngest general manager in the NFL.
 To replace the fired Marc Trestman, Pace hired John Fox as the Bears' head coach.
-After a 3–13 season in 2016 that gave the Bears the third-overall pick in the 2017 NFL Draft, Pace moved up a spot in a trade with the San Francisco 49ers to draft quarterback Mitchell Trubisky.
-Trubisky was the franchise's highest draft pick since 1951 and the highest it has ever taken a quarterback.
+Pace's first draft as Bears general manager saw him select Kevin White in the first round.
+After a 3–13 season in 2016 that gave the Bears the third-overall pick in the 2017 NFL draft, Pace moved up a spot in a trade with the San Francisco 49ers to draft quarterback Mitchell Trubisky.
+Trubisky was the franchise's highest draft pick since 1951 and the highest it had taken a quarterback at that point.
 In Pace's first three years and the stretch of Fox's tenure, the Bears went 14–34, leading to Fox's firing after the 2017 season.